thealeksandr/PFLockScreen-Android/README.md

 The only important thing you can't change right now is the size of keys.
 But it's coming.

 **Feel free to ask questions add issues.** If I don't respond to an issue or PR, feel free to ping me or send me DM on twitter @thealeksandr.
+If you create issue it would be nice if you **subscribe** for updates.
+So we can discuss it.